okta/okta-aws-cli/README.md

 Note: the Okta AWS CLI will only append to the AWS credentials file.
 Be sure to comment out or remove previous named profiles from the credentials file.
-Otherwise an error like the following may occur.
+Otherwise an `Unable to parse config file` error like the following may occur.

 ```shell
 aws --profile example s3 ls